Mirrors of conformal dynamics: Interplay between anti-rational maps, reflection groups, Schwarz reflections, and correspondences: Overview

-The results of \cite{LLMM2} have been sharpened and generalized to arbitrary degree in a recent work where the space of polygonal Schwarz reflections of degree $d$ was studied \cite{LLM23} (for $d=2$, this space reduces to the C\&C family and deltoid-like Schwarz reflections).
+The results of \cite{LLMM2} have been sharpened and generalized to arbitrary degree in a recent work where the space of `polygonal Schwarz reflections' of degree $d$ was studied \cite{LLM23} (for $d=2$, this space reduces to the C\&C family and deltoid-like Schwarz reflections)\footnote{Polygonal Schwarz reflections are defined in tree-like quadrature multi-domains, and their external maps come from ideal polygon reflection groups.}.
 A combination of combinatorial straightening techniques and puzzle machinery was used to construct a \emph{dynamically natural} homeomorphism between purely repelling combinatorial classes of degree $d$ polygonal Schwarz reflections and degree $d$ anti-polynomials with connected limit/Julia set.
 A dynamically natural bijection between geometrically finite maps in these two families was also established, and this bijection was shown to be generically continuous but discontinuous at some places.
 Here, ``dynamically natural'' means that for any anti-polynomial $f$, the corresponding polygonal Schwarz reflection is a conformal mating of $f$ with the regular ideal polygon reflection group.

 There are several other parameter spaces of Schwarz reflection maps that are closely related to parameter spaces of anti-rational maps.
 A prototypical example of such families is the \emph{cubic Chebyshev} family of Schwarz reflections, which arises from univalent restrictions of the cubic Chebyshev polynomial to appropriate round disks.
 While these Schwarz reflections also fall outside the scope of usual polynomial-like straightening theory, their pinched anti-polynomial-like restrictions are somewhat more tame than the ones furnished by polygonal Schwarz reflections.
 In fact, a classical theorem of Warschawski (on the boundary behavior of conformal maps of topological strips) was used in \cite{LLMM3} to quasiconformally straighten these pinched anti-polynomial-like restrictions (of Schwarz reflections in the cubic Chebyshev family) to quadratic parabolic anti-rational maps.
 This result was instrumental in producing quadratic antiholomorphic correspondences as matings of quadratic parabolic anti-rational maps and an anti-conformal analogue of the modular group.
 It enabled us to define a straightening map from the cubic Chebyshev family of Schwarz reflections (or equivalently, from the resulting space of correspondences) to a family of quadratic parabolic anti-rational maps.